joshday/OnlineStats.jl/docs/src/index.md

 # Basics

-**OnlineStats** is a Julia package for statistical analysis with algorithms that run both **online** and **in parallel**..
+**OnlineStats** is a Julia package for statistical analysis with algorithms that run both **online** and **in parallel**.
 Online algorithms are well suited for streaming data or when data is too large to hold in memory.
 Observations are processed one at a time and all **algorithms use O(1) memory**.

 ## Installation